Skip to main content

 In the above sentence, the word köku is the direct object becuase it is directly receiving the action of the sentence's verb, að baka.
 It is the thing being baked.

-What case a direct object needs to be in is determined by the verb itself.
-Unfortunately, there is no simple way to know what case a verb steers as its object.
-Most verbs steer the accusative case as their direct objects, but there are many exmples of verbs steering the dative case as their objects as well, and a few steer genitive as well.
+What case a direct object needs to be in is determined by the verb that it is the object of.
+Unfortunately, there is no simple way to know which case a verb steers as its object.
+As a default rule, most verbs steer the accusative case, but there are many exmples of verbs steering the dative case as their objects as well, and a few steer genitive as well.

 Typically, in a dictionary or wordlist, the direct object that the verb steers is denoted after the verb in parenthesis.